 Use of the IHO S-100 metadata model and schemas

-Part 14 (clause 14-9.1.3) specifies a GetMetaData() operation with CharacterString return parameter exchangeSet defined as “The exchange set describing the datasets.”
-It is not clear at this time whether this is the metadata defined in S-100 Part 14 clause 14-8 or Exchange Catalogue of S-100 FigureFigure 4a-D-4.
+S-100 Part 14, clause 14-9.1.3) specifies a GetMetaData() operation with CharacterString return parameter exchangeSet defined as “The exchange set describing the datasets.”
+It is not clear at this time whether this is the metadata defined in S-100 Part 14 clause 14-8 or Exchange Catalogue of S-100 Part 4a, Figure 4a-D-4.
 This can be considered payload metadata (metadata describing the transferred information) to distinguish it from metadata that describes the service itself.

-If Product Specifications need to define a subset and/or extension of S-100 Exchange Catalogue to describe payload metadata, they should use the same methods specified in S-100 Part 4a/4b and section 8.1 of this Guidance.
-Note that these sections require conformance to the ISO rules described in S-100 Part 4a Appendix 4a-E.
+If Product Specifications need to define a subset and/or extension of the S-100 Exchange Catalogue to describe payload metadata, they should use the same methods specified in S-100 Part 4a/4b and clause 8.1 of this Guidance.
+Note that these sections require conformance to the ISO rules described in S-100 Part 4a, Appendix 4a-E.

 Data protection, authentication, and encryption

-Many of the data protection, authentication, and encryption provisions of Part 15 should also apply to services, but details and implementation constraints will differ – for example, a data product may create its transfer package using a format other than ZIP, and the connection protocol may need to be secure (e.g., HTTPS rather than HTTP).
-Product Specification teams which need to use security schemes in service transfer modes are encouraged to explore using or adapting Part 15 and report on their experiences.
+Many of the data protection, authentication, and encryption provisions of S-100 Part 15 should also apply to services, but details and implementation constraints will differ – for example, a data product may create its transfer package using a format other than ZIP, and the connection protocol may need to be secure (for example HTTPS rather than HTTP).
+Product Specification teams which need to use security schemes in service transfer modes are encouraged to explore using or adapting S-100 Part 15 and report on their experiences.

 Embedded metadata

-The considerations are similar as for embedded metadata described in section 12.1.6.
-Additional considerations may arise from the transfer mode, e.g., giving greater importance to minimizing data volume.
-Product Specification teams are encouraged to consider using or adapting the embedded metadata principles in section 12.1.6 and the methods and constraints of the data format which is used (ISO 8211, GML, HDF5, or other format) and report on their experiences.
+The considerations are similar as for embedded metadata described in clause 12.1.6.
+Additional considerations may arise from the transfer mode; for example, giving greater importance to minimizing data volume.
+Product Specification teams are encouraged to consider using or adapting the embedded metadata principles in clause 12.1.6 and the methods and constraints of the data format which is used (ISO 8211, GML, HDF5, or other format) and report on their experiences.

 Define data encoding format